marcpinet/epidemic-modeling/README.md

 ## Features

 * Every parameters of the simulation is editable through an interactive GUI 🖥
-* Humans are moving randomly but logically and are represented by dots 👦
+* Humans are travelling randomly but logically and are represented by dots 👦
 * Humans can wear a mask and mask are 80% effective 🧢
 * Humans wearing a mask are represented by a "+" and do not easily infect as well as being harder to infect ⛑️
 * The simulation is almost fully randomized but keeps logic with given values 🎲